Sunday, September 2, 2007

 * Walk the halls of the hotel and/or use the stairs instead of the elevator.

-* If all else fails go dancing or use your Ipod or turn on the radio/tv in the room and get down to that.
+* If all else fails go dancing or use your Ipod or turn on the Spotify or Pandora Internet radio channel or radio in the room and get down to that.

 * Take a walking tour of the city you're visiting.
 Check with the tourism office.